Grace-Vee/LITA-HR-Data/README.md

 ### Data Transformation:
 ---
 - Data was transformed to thoroughly clean, remove issues with data and increase column quality, column distribution and profile to 100%
-     1. Data Types and Formatting: Ensured all data fields were assigned the correct data types, with numerical fields formatted as currencies where appropriate, and date fields set to date format.
+     1. Data Types and Formatting: This was done to ensure all data fields were assigned the correct data types, with numerical fields formatted as whole numbers, text as text and date fields set to date format.
+     2. Sorting: Sorted the dataset by the Date column to organize transactions chronologically.
-     3. Created New Columns: Added a new column to categorize transaction using conditional column formatting, IF function and custom column
+     3. Created New Columns: Added a new column to have more calculations like Revenue

 ### Data Analysis
 ---